Alfresco/alfresco-content-app/docs/extending.md

 }
 ```

-The `CREATE_FOLDER` action will trigger corresponding NgRx Effects to show the dialog
-and perform document list reload if needed.
+The `CREATE_FOLDER` action will trigger the corresponding NgRx Effects to show the dialog and perform a document list reload if needed.

-Below is the list of public actions types you can use in the plugin definitions as a reference to the action:
+Below is the list of public action types you can use in the plugin definitions as a reference to the action:

 | Name                   | Payload             | Description                                                                                     |
 | ---------------------- | ------------------- | ----------------------------------------------------------------------------------------------- |